AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 ---
 title: Manually configure master databases
-description: See guidance on manually configuring split database solution.
+description: See guidance on manually configuring the split database solution.
 ee_only: True
 ---